curl/everything-curl/source/layout.md

 - OpenSSL
 - rustls: a TLS library written in rust
 - Schannel: the native TLS library on Windows.
-- Secure Transport: the native TLS library on macOs
+- Secure Transport: the native TLS library on macOS
 - wolfSSL

 ### src